 U.S. Department of Labor Issues Final Rule Amending Salary-Level Requirements for Executive, Administrative, or Professional Exemptions under the Fair Labor Standards Act

-By: Ryan T. Warden and Joseph M. Carr
+By: Joseph M. Carr

 Labor and Employment Alert